 The use of mobile digital devices as navigational aids for persons with a visual impairment is quite recent, with the first usable wearable digital devices for wayfinding developed in the late 1990s.

 Based on a search of the IEEE Xplore database, our research shows that since 2000, there’s been a veritable explosion of research and development in this field, with over 7,500 engineering articles written on assistive technologies and visual impairment in the past 25 years, and over 1,300 articles on solving the problem of navigation for people who are blind or visually impaired.
 As well, over 600 articles on augmented reality and visual impairment have appeared in the engineering literature since 2000.
-Most of these articles were published within the past 5 years, and the number of articles in this area is increasing every year.
+Most of these articles were published within the past five years, but there are more increasing every year.

 There are many technologies bundled with tablets or smartphones that can be used to build navigational aids for persons with a visual impairment, including: